chifai/CarND-Advanced-Lane-Lines/writeup.md

 `CLocatelines` is a class to identify lane-line pixels and save the results to `CLine` class
 1. At first time, `CLocatelines.__sliding_window()`is used to fit polynomial for both left and right lane lines.
 2. After that, `CLocatelines.__poly_fit_prev()` is used to fit polynomial by utilitizing previous polynomial coefficients.
+3. Radius of left and right lines, lane width are checked if they are within acceptable ranges.
+If not, EMWA method is used to obtain weighted result of the fitting polynomial coefficients by considering the previous result too.
+Or Sliding Window method is repeated once again if the result is way too worse.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.